Mel Jones: Personal life

-Jones completed a Bachelor of Applied Science in Human Movement and a Graduate Diploma of Secondary Education teaching at Victoria University.
-After a short time as a physical education teacher she moved into cricket development and coaching for women and girls across Australia, UK, and South Africa.

-She left a career as a sports agent with TGI for some of Australia's leading female athletes upon taking up full time commentary in 2018.

 Jones is an ambassador with Australian charity, Red Dust, which promotes health initiatives in remote Aboriginal communities, and is a Victoria University Women in Sport Ambassador.
 In 2017 she was inducted to the Victorian Honour Roll of Women, while in the 2019 Australia Day Honours, she was awarded the Order of Australia Medal, for services to cricket and the community.

 Cricket Victoria became the first Australian state to successfully nominate a woman to the board of Cricket Australia where Jones spent a term working through some of Australian cricket's biggest challenges including hosting T20 World Cups, responding to the COVID pandemic and co-chairing the National Aboriginal and Torres Strait Island Cricket Advisory Committee.